frosch123/bananas2/docs/data.md

 * Reviews are longer text comments.
 Only one post per user and project is possible, so there are no conversation threads like on a forum.
 * Ratings are scores from 1 to 5 stars.
 Unless ratings are part of a review, they are only visible as an annonymous average

+Reviews can be posted in various languages, and viewers can filter the reviews by language.
+However, a single user can still only post one review in total (not one per language).

 Project editors/owners can choose to disable either "reviews" and/or "ratings without review".
 Disabling reviews/ratings later on makes existing reviews invisible, but does not delete them.